Non-EEA Students - Deadline 1st March EEA Students - Deadline 1st June

 Click here to apply

-Attention to Belgian applicants who obtained a degree issued within the Flemish Community: If you wish to apply for the programme and obtained a master's diploma issued within the Flemish Community, you are not required to submit an online application to KU Leuven International Admissions.
-You can apply until the 31st of August by sending your complete application form to the MEPP Coordination Office.
+Attention to Belgian applicants who obtained a degree issued within the Flemish Community: If you wish to apply for the programme and obtained a master's diploma issued within the Flemish Community, you are not required to submit an online application to KU Leuven Admissions Office.
+You can apply until the 31st of August by sending your complete application file to the MEPP Coordination Office.

 1) Academic Requirements